TWMProgrammer/EnderDrive/README.md

 EnderDrive is a secure cloud storage solution that allows users to store, share, and access their files from anywhere with enterprise-grade security.
 It is designed to run on both Linux and Windows environments, providing a consistent experience across platforms.

+## First-Time Setup

+When you first run EnderDrive, you'll be guided through a setup wizard that helps you configure the system:

+1. Create an administrator account
+   - Choose a secure username and password
+   - The admin account has unlimited storage and full system access

+2. After setup is complete, you can:
+   - Log in with your admin credentials
+   - Create additional user accounts
+   - Configure system settings

 ## Key Features

 - **User Authentication & Authorization**